concord-consortium/report-service/query-creator/README.md

 ### Deployment properties

-These should all be defind in the samconfig.toml, but here is what they mean:
+These should all be defined in the samconfig.toml, but here is what they mean:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
 * **AWS Region**: The AWS region you want to deploy your app to.